 Get this all in one product; Dataiku DSS.
 It is a centralized, data platform that allows you to connect to multiple data stores, process data where it lies, create DS models, deploy them and monitor them in one stop.
 It can also generate model documentation to be reviewed so we don’t have another Apple Credit card incident.
 Plus, it allows SME’s to contribute to the process via “Visual Recipes.”
 I hear all of the DS’s now crying about visual tools.
 You can still code the cool bits, in your own IDE or a notebook.
 This just lets SMEs do easy stuff, like Normalize Date/time fields, expand Log file attributes, or a couple of hundred other things to prep your data.

 The easy example they use in their 101 Tutorial, is normalizing T-shirts.
 M-T-Blk should be Men-T-Black to match all of the other records in the table.
 Done visually, so the SME doesn’t have to worry about learning Python, Rust, Go, R, Julia, etc.

 DSS also has “Project” level wikis.
 Document your heart out with common wiki tools.
 It’ll be attached to your project and you can even link to specific parts of your flow for further clarification.
 And when your curated data is ready, you can share it easily.
-Other users can find shared dataset using the Data Catalog that is also included.
+Other users can find shared dataset using the Data Catalog and/or Feature Store that is also included.

 I imagine a large company with may unique datasets with a centralized DS Team.
 They allow their SMEs to “Curate” data sets for exposure to the corporate hub.
 Then the DS Team can search the Data Catalog to find appropriate data sets, read about how they were curated and use them in unique projects as needed.